cysic-labs/ZPrize-23-Prize1/Prize 1A/README.md

 - A dedicated instance of baseline image consisting of 8 cores of AMD EPYC 7742 and a U250 FPGA card.

 ## Prize Allocation
 The total reward of this prize is 500k Aleo credits.
-All submissions that receive a prize must beat the benchmark solution.
 The prize will be divided into FPGA and GPU tracks, where the prize for each track is proportional to the number of eligible submissions.
 The allocation principle is "winners take all".
-If a winner only submits the solutions for one curve, then there will be a 15% penalty on the prize.
-For instance, in a competition with X GPU teams and Y FPGA teams , the winner of GPU track with only one submission for BLS12-377, then the prize the team gets is (X/(X + Y) * 500k) * 0.85, where the remaining 15% reward is allocated to the FPGA winner.
+For instance, in a competition with X GPU teams and Y FPGA teams , the prize that the winner of GPU track can get is (X/(X + Y) * 500k).

 Prizes will be awarded in good faith and at the sole discretion of the prize committee members.